Military Hans Högman

 Artillery Corps, A9)

 Swedish name: Finska artilleriregementet.
-1689 Artilleriregementet, 1794 Finska artilleriregementet, 1809 splittras då Finland förloras, 1892 Karlsborgs artillerikår.
-When Sweden had to surrender Finland to Russia in 1809 the remains of the Finnish Artillery Regiment was transferred to the Göta Artillery Regiment where they formed a siege company, garrisoned at the Varberg Fortress on the Swedish west coast.
-In 1833 the company was transferred to the Karlsborg Fortress as artillery crew.
-In 1874 the artilley crew, then called the First Fortress Company (Första fästningskompaniet), was reinforced with the regiments Fifth Artillery Battalion (two mounted batteries).
+Names: 1689 Artillery Regiment, 1794 Finnish Artillery Regiment, 1809 disbanded when Finland was lost, 1892 Karlsborg Artillery Corps.
+When Sweden had to surrender Finland to Russia in 1809, the remains of the Finnish Artillery Regiment were transferred to the Göta Artillery Regiment, where they formed a siege company, garrisoned at the Varberg Fortress on the Swedish west coast.
+In 1833 the company was transferred to the Karlsborg Fortress as an artillery crew.
+In 1874 the artillery crew, then called the First Fortress Company (Första fästningskompaniet), was reinforced with the regiment’s Fifth Artillery Battalion (two mounted batteries).
 In 1882 the Second Fortress Company (Andra fästningskompaniet), at the time an artillery crew at the Karlsten Fortress at Marstrand, was transferred to the Karlsborg Fortress.
 In 1893 the Fifth Artillery Battalion was transferred to the newly established Norrland Artillery Regiment, Östersund.
-The First and the Second Fortress Company formed the Karlsborg Artillery Corps, A9 in 1892.
+The First and the Second Fortress Company formed the Karlsborg Artillery Corps, A9, in 1892.
 The Corps was transferred to the Småland Artillery Regiment in 1901.

 The Position Artillery Regiment, A9

 Swedish name: Positionsartilleriregementet.
 The Position Artillery Regiment was established in 1902 in Stockholm.
 The regiment was a heavy artillery unit.
 Experiences from previous foreign wars had shown the need for heavy artillery when defending or attacking fortified positions ("thereof the name position artillery").
 Heavy guns had better effectiveness penetrating fortifications.
-The main intention with the Position Artillery Regiment was to strengthen the defence of Stockholm.
-In 1914 the unit received the regimental code A9.
-In 1928 the Position Artillery Regiment was merged with the Småland Artillery Regiment and the new unit was named Småland Army Artillery Regiment (Smålands arméartilleriregemente, A6) and garrisoned in Jönköping.
+The main intention with the Position Artillery Regiment was to strengthen the defense of Stockholm.
+In 1914 the unit received the unit designation A9.
+In 1928 the Position Artillery Regiment was merged with the Småland Artillery Regiment, and the new unit was named the Småland Army Artillery Regiment (Smålands arméartilleriregemente, A6) and garrisoned in Jönköping.

 Related Links